 These metal contacts make up the gridlines we can see in a solar panel.
 They convey the electric current, allowing users to extract energy from the photovoltaic cells and harness it to power appliances.

-The Angry Photographer has declared himself a “connoisseur of solar panels.”
+Attempting to set himself up as a fake expert on yet another topic, the Angry Photographer has declared himself a “connoisseur of solar panels.”
 This is bizarre and ironic for a range of reasons.

 Calls Quantum Behind Solar “Made-Up Woo-Woo Word”